 This is the homepage for the free book Trigonometry, by Michael Corral (Schoolcraft College).
-If you are looking for the Vector Calculus homepage, go here.

 Current changelog: changelog.txt

-Book description: This is a text on elementary trigonometry, designed for students who have completed courses in high-school algebra and geometry.
+This is a text on elementary trigonometry, designed for students who have completed courses in high-school algebra and geometry.
 Though designed for college students, it could also be used in high schools.
 The traditional topics are covered, but a more geometrical approach is taken than usual.
 Also, some numerical methods (e.g. the secant method for solving trigonometric equations) are discussed.
 A brief tutorial on using Gnuplot to graph trigonometric functions is included.

 There are 495 exercises in the book, with answers and hints to selected exercises.

-page.
-This means that the book met the CLRN (California Learning Resource Network)
+(2010-05-06) The book is now listed on the CLRN Free Digital Textbook Initiative page.
+This means that the book met the CLRN (California Learning Resource Network) review criteria.
+Also created a changelog for documenting the updates/corrections to the book.

 (2010-04-18) Created a Java applet demonstrating rotations in two dimensions.